 "Madison Gillaspey never

 came back."
-A WWII story
+A WWII

-of love and loss
+story of love and loss

 Irene Smith at the grave of Madison Gillaspey at the Keokuk (Iowa) National Cemetery.
 As Irene Eck, she was engaged to Gillaspey, shown at right as a P-38 pilot in the Pacific.

-I've received considerable gratifying reaction to my World War II research and writing, including from Third Down and a War to Go: The All-American 1942 Wisconsin Badgers since its hardback publication in 2004, and then the appearance of a new, updated and revised Third Down and a War to Go in 2007.
+I've received considerable gratifying reaction to my World War II research and writing, including from Third Down and a War to Go: The All-American 1942 Wisconsin Badgers since its hardback publication in 2004, and then the appearance of a new, updated and revised Third Down and a War to Go trade paperback in 2007.

-Among it all, I've been perhaps the most touched by hearing from two women whose fiancés I wrote about and were killed in action.
+I've been perhaps the most touched by hearing from two women whose fiancés I wrote about and were killed in action.

-I heard from her in 2012.
+I heard from Irene Eck Smith and her daughter, Cindy Smith of Montrose, Iowa, in 2012.

-my November 2000 Denver Post story that served as the starting point for Third Down and a War to Go.
-She had been searching for information on a World War II pilot named Madison Gillaspey.
+Cindy told me she had come across my November 2000 Denver Post story that served as the starting point for Third Down and a War to Go.
+She had been searching for information on Madison Gillaspey.

 Madison Gillaspey.